ScottFeichter/my-react-vite-template/README.md

 ## Running App

-When it runs, you should see something like this in the terminal:
+When it runs, you should see something like this in the shell:

 ```bash
 VITE v4.5.0  ready in 592 ms